Robotic Assisted Surgery

 - Faster recovery and return to normal daily activities

-And in many cases, better clinical outcomes.
+- In many cases, better clinical outcomes

 Bismarck Urology Clinic’s da Vinci® XI robot utilizes 3D HD endoscopy and offers significant benefits to patients compared to open surgery.
 Learn more about the Urology Clinic at CHI St. Alexius Health Bismarck.